 The key to boosting alcohol sales is to invest in eco-friendly production practices and high-quality raw materials.
-In addition, recent alcohol marketing trends revolve around videos, so it’s time for wineries to use videos to discuss people behind the wine, winemaking process, and vineyards.
+In addition, recent alcohol marketing trends revolve around videos, so it’s time for wineries to use videos to discuss the people behind the wine, the winemaking process, and vineyards.

 Flavor Specialization vs. Variety